kgilstrap/Getting_and_Cleaning_Data/README.md

 ##run_analysis.R
-this file sits in the same working directory as combine_data.R it will source combine_data.R to pull the required data it provides the mean aggregate columns for the data on subject and activity it outputs the results to aggregated_avg_data.txt in the working directory and returns the results for further computation if required the source code contains minor documentation to explain each processing section as it occurs sequentially the output format follows:
+this file sits in the same working directory as combine_data.R.

+it will source combine_data.R to pull the required data.

+it provides the mean aggregate columns for the data on subject and activity.

+it outputs the results to aggregated_avg_data.txt in the working directory and returns the results for further computation if required.

+the source code contains minor documentation to explain each processing section as it occurs sequentially.

+the output format follows:

   Subject